Dear Members of St. James’,

 Jesus calls us to community, which is one of the reasons we gather together for common worship.
 Jesus also calls us to love one another.
 One of the hallmarks of Christian community is not just that we love one another, but how we love one another.
 In this time of continued pandemic, the most tangible way we can care for each other is to not be at an indoor service or gathering without a vaccination.

-It is for this reason that we will be requiring proof of vaccination for all eligible people effective Sunday, August 29 for all indoor worship and gatherings.
+It is for this reason that we will be requiring the wearing of masks and proof of vaccination for all eligible people.
 This requirement comes with the full support of the vestry and follows the strong recommendation of our diocese.
-It does not apply to children under 12 or those with a documented medical condition.
+It does not apply to those with a documented medical condition.
+In order to keep all of our children safe, we recommend all eligible children receive vaccinations and boosters whenever possible.
+While we are not requiring proof of boosters, we imagine that at some point in the near future, we will.
+Being fully vaccinated means having both the initial inoculations and a booster.

 Before entering the church building, you will be asked to show proof.
 The following proof is acceptable: